DFEAGILEDEVOPS/MTC/tslib/src/functions-throttled/sync-results-to-sql/readme.md

 # Sync results to SQL (Throttled function)

-This function runs from nightly timer trigger and will process the entire `check-completion` Service Bus queue.
+This function runs from a service-bus trigger and will process the entire `check-completion` Service Bus queue.
 A message is placed on the queue for every check marked, and contains the marked check data and the entire uncompressed received check.

 This function is run as a throttled function, where only a low number of  processes will run concurrently.
-This means the function will take several hours to run through the entire queue.
+This means the function can take several hours to run through the entire queue.

 ## Inputs